eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 consider time-dependent weights.
 Instead, new preprocessing can be performed for time-slices of fixed size by setting the option **--weight-period** {{DT_TIME}}.

-- When used with [duarouter](../duarouter.md), edge permissions are ignored so this should only be used in unimodal networks
+- When used with [duarouter](../duarouter.md), edge permissions are ignored so this should only be used in unimodal networks.
 - When used with [sumo](../sumo.md), the computed routes are only valid for the default 'passenger' class.

 ## CHWrapper